HaydeSaracho/PlasAnnotatoR/README.md

 # PlasAnnotatoR

-Ensemble-based plasmid classification and annotation pipeline for metagenomes and bacterial genomes.
+Ensemble-based plasmid classification and annotation pipeline for metagenomes and genomes.

 ## Overview